ChristopherGeidl/VAST/Antenna Tracker/README.md

 ### Explanation of Motors

 The Stepper.h library is compatiable with the Nema 17 motors but is not capable of microstepping.
-This is currently okay because 1 motor step results in a fraction of degree of movement for the antenna.
+This is currently okay because 1 motor step results in a fraction of a degree of movement for the antenna.
 Since the above angle method is not that accurate using microsteps would be pointless.<br>

 Accuracy: